 In early 2006, the number of banks with an IDCFP rank below 125 began to accelerate (B).
 At the end of that same year, banks with a rank of 125 or higher, peaked at 1,800 (C) and began a decline.
 Together, the change in the numbers of these banks forecast, with a 2-year lead time, the crisis of 2008-2009.
 The peak and decline of the red line in Chart I illustrate the end of the banking crisis, and the beginning of the resolution of high-risk banks.

-The second quarter of 2009 produced the largest number of institutions with a safety rank below 125, reaching peak level (D), predicting also the end of the crisis, also with a 2-year lead time.
+The second quarter of 2009 produced the largest number of institutions with a safety rank below 125, reaching peak level (D), also predicting the end of the crisis with a 2-year lead time.
 The total number of banks with brokered deposits, time deposits and CUSIP numbers for outstanding CDs numbered 2,257.
 Out of this total, 1,177 (52%) banks were ranked 125 or higher, and 1,080 (48%) were ranked less than 125.

 Table II below shows the number of bank failures continued to accelerate until June 2010, following the peak of institutions ranked less than 125 in 2009 by IDCFP.